 The 2007 Act also put the EU Directive on unfair commercial practices into national law and it made various changes to our consumer laws.
 It also repealed certain older consumer laws, some of which dated from the 19th century.

 The Consumer Protection Act 2007 is quite complex and includes some detailed definitions.
 The following is a summary of its main provisions:

 The Competition and Consumer Protection Commission (CCPC) was established on 31 October 2014 and took over the functions and powers of the National Consumer Agency.
 It has a general function of promoting consumer welfare and is responsible for investigating, enforcing and encouraging compliance with consumer law.
 It has a website for consumers.
-It also has a guide to the Consumer Protection Act 2007 (pdf) which can be downloaded from its website.

 There is more information on what the Commission does on its website.

 The EU Unfair Commercial Practices Directive (Directive 2005/28/EC of 11 May 2005) (pdf) deals with unfair business-to-consumer commercial practices, (it does not apply to dealings between businesses).
 The Consumer Protection Act 2007 provides for its implementation in Ireland.